guyleonard/genomics_adventure/chapter_2/task_11.md

 [IMAGE]

 The more reads mapping to a certain location, the higher the peak on the graph.
-You'll see a coloured line of blue, green or red in this coverage plot if there are any SNPs (single-nucleotide polymorphisms) present (there are none in the plot).
+You'll see a coloured line of blue, green or red in this coverage plot if there are any SNPs (single-nucleotide polymorphisms) present.
 If there are any regions in the genome which are not covered by the reads, you will see these as gaps in the coverage graph.
 Sometimes these gaps are caused by repetitive regions; others are caused by genuine insertions/deletions in your new strain with respect to the reference.

 Below the coverage graph is a representation of each read pair as it is mapped to the genome.
 One pair is highlighted.